Gathering the required items

 Step 2Align the CM4

 - Use the outline of the chips to help find the correct orientation of the CM4.
+Note: on CM4 Lite variants, the chips on the bottom edge are in a different location.

 - Carefully place the CM4 without force.